-We thank two anonymous reviewers for their valued contributions to this manuscript, and W. Tych for valuable discussions on uncertainty analysis during this work.
+We thank two anonymous reviewers for valuable contributions to this manuscript and W. Tych for valuable discussions on uncertainty analysis.
 We acknowledge funding obtained from Lancaster University for fieldwork support.
-Equipment used for this work was funded by NERC under Grant (NE/F018010/1).
+Equipment used for this work was funded by NERC under Grant (NE/ F018010/1).